Black-Kamelia/Sprinkler/utils/README.md

 Failure to respect the previously defined rules will result in an exception being thrown.

 ### Interpolation

+As stated previously, each overloads that will be presented here (except for the `interpolate(vararg args: Any`) will accept an optional `delimiters` parameter which allow to specify the start and end characters of the variables.
+In the whole section, we will use curly braces `{` `}` as start and end characters.

 To interpolate a string, one must use the `interpolate` extension function on a `String`.
 It exists in several variants.
 The strings to interpolate must respect the previously defined syntax, as well a different one depending on the variant.